MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/javascript-debugger-scripting.md

    [02] outermost                        074:05 (var result = outer())
 ```

-From here, you can investigate the value of variables:
+From here, you can investigate the value of variables.

 ```
 >>> Debug [DebuggableSample 34:5] >??someObj